mycelium-ethereum/perpetual-pools-contracts/documentation/Mechanism of action.md

    1. Start a new interval
    2. Add a price sample to the market/update interval price data
 3. Otherwise, if the current price and the last price sample taken are not the same, a new sample will be added to the price data for the market/update interval
 4. A new pool will be deployed using the pool factory.
-Details will be emitted via event.
+Details will be emitted via an event.

 ## Pool upkeep
 The pool implements the Chainlink keeper interface for upkeep.
 There are two types of upkeep: market data management, and pool maintenance.

 An upkeep is made up of a market, an update interval, and one or more pools.
-New upkeeps are registered in the pool keeper the first time an unkeep is performed.
+New upkeeps are registered in the pool keeper the first time an upkeep is performed.
 The pool keeper will track the following to ensure pool security:
 - The last execution time of a pool
 - The market that a pool belongs to
 - The pool's update interval